bluiji/Portfolio/README.md

 My Previous projects that i've done during my journey

 5. SDG
-Sectio which solely focuses on addressing SDG 3 (Good Health and Well Being), and my way of advocating and approaching my chosen SDG
+Section which solely focuses on addressing SDG 3 (Good Health and Well Being), and my way of advocating and approaching my chosen SDG

 6. Contact Me
 A section where you can find my social media links where you can contact me.